smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 He had no leverage.
 No threats that worked.
 No power over a man who'd chosen his prison and would stay in it voluntarily.

-The compassion was the cage.
-And you couldn't threaten someone with the cage they'd already locked themselves in.

 "Get out," Theron said to his guards.

 They hesitated.

 "NOW!"

 The door closed.
 Three men in the workshop.
-One with a sword he couldn't use.
-Two with blueprints they'd never stop working on.
+Theron unseathed a sword he knew he couldn't use.

 Theron's hand was shaking.
-Not from anger.
-From something worse.
+From something worse than anger.
 The terror of powerlessness.
 Of watching everything he'd built mean nothing.

 "You terrify me," he said finally.

 Sisyphus tilted his head slightly.
 "Why?"

 "Because you don't care.
 About threats.
 About power.
 About any of it.
-You'll just keep pushing your boulder forever."
+You'll just keep working, forever."

 "Not forever," Sisyphus corrected.
 "Just until the work is done."

 "The work is never done.
 That's the point.
-The northwestern passage collapses every month.
 The labyrinth always needs maintenance.
 There's always something."

 "Yes."
 Sisyphus picked up a stylus.
 "There is."